MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex04_DLP_policies.md

 In this task, you want to create a file policy in Microsoft 365 Defender to scan files in OneDrive and SharePoint Online and automatically quarantine files containing credit card information if they are shared.

-1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.
+1. You should still be signed in to Client 1 VM (LON-CL1) as the **lon-cl1\admin** account.

 1. In **Microsoft Edge**, the Microsoft Defender for Cloud Apps portal tab should still be open.
 Select the **Profile picture** of the MOD Admin in the top right and select **Sign out** next to the cogwheel, then close the  browser.

-1. Open **Microsoft Edge** and navigate to **https://security.microsoft.com** and log into the Microsoft 365 Defender portal as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Open **Microsoft Edge** and navigate to **https://security.microsoft.com** and sign in to the Microsoft 365 Defender portal as **Joni Sherman** JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni Sherman's password should be provided by your lab hosting provider.

 1. In the **Microsoft 365 Defender** portal, in the left navigation select **Cloud apps**, then **Policies**, then **Policy management**.